-Shawnee Peak, an active member of the NSAA Sustainable Slopes program, strives to be a leader in the ski industry with a focus on environmental stewardship and being a responsible citizen of Mother Earth.
+Shawnee Peak, an active member of the NSAA Sustainable Slopes program, strives to be a leader in the ski industry with a focus on environmental stewardship and being a responsible citizen for the environment.
 Each year, management identifies areas of investment with the dual goal of achieving savings from both a financial and consumption standpoint.
 Each of Shawnee's facilities and business units are constantly reviewed to ensure they are in compliance with standards.

 Modern & Efficient Snowmaking Plant

 Snowmaking operations use the most energy on the mountain.
 Shawnee Peak’s snowmaking fleet consists of only high-efficiency snowguns that achieve compressed air savings of up to 75%.
 Several years ago, Shawnee Peak made the transition to run only on low-E tower and fan guns for snowmaking and each off-season we continue to add additional guns to our fleet.
 We believe we have one of, if not the most, energy-efficient on-hill infrastructure in the industry.

 We have made significant investments in our snowmaking pump houses, transitioning from a system that generated 100% of its compressed air capacity from diesel compressors to a new compressed air plant that uses electric compressors for the majority of its capacity.
-The electric compressors were the first ones on the market and Shawnee Peak's fleet was the largest in the U.S. at a ski resort in 2013-2014.
+The electric compressors were the first ones on the market and Shawnee Peak's fleet was the largest in the U.S. at a ski resort when installed.
 From an overall impact on the grid, the new system allows us to reduce the load (and subsequently avoiding local brown-outs) and run at a more efficient pace.

 The new compressed air plant has reaped significant benefits to-date.
 Overall diesel consumption has declined 50%, the switch to electric has resulted in a reduction of 50% noise emissions and overall we achieved almost a 50% savings in C02.
 In addition, all snowmaking pumps are variable speed drives, allowing us to reduce consumption by up to 30%.
 They are all PLCs, which allows us to control start-ups and stops.